zeroXten/cryptdoh/README.md

   * Returns a 512 bit key and the salt
 4. The key is split into two 256 bit keys.
 The first one is used for encryption, the second for the HMAC.
 5. AES is used to encrypt the supplied message.
 The properties are:
-  * 256 bit AES in CTR mode
+  * 256 bit AES in CBC mode
   * 16 byte random IV
   * key is first key from step 4
 6. The following components are joined to with an ASCII period to give us the cipher message: